cirosantilli/git-tutorial/index.md

 # show

+Show human readable information on various types of objects.

+## View files at specific version

 Show specific versions of files and other infos.

-View file at an specific version:
+View file at an specific version, path relative to root:

     git show HEAD^:path/to/file

+Relative to current directory:

-    git show $HASH^:path/to/file
+    git show HEAD^:./path/to/file

 Application: checkout a file with a different name: